apssouza22/big-data-pipeline-lambda-arch/iot-springboot-dashboard/README.md

 - Maven - 3.3.9
 - Cassandra - 2.2.6

-Please refer "IoTData.cql" file to create Keyspace and Tables in Cassandra Database, which are required by this application.
+Please refer "IoTschema.cql" file to create Keyspace and Tables in Cassandra Database, which are required by this application.
 This is the same file which is available in "iot-spark-processor" project.

 You can build and run this application using below commands.
 Please check resources/iot-springboot.properties for configuration details.